 Students who have received a work study award as part of their financial aid package can earn work study wages for their work on the research project.
 Students will complete employment paperwork after being hired to a research project.

 Any incoming first year student who has been admitted and will be attending the University of Michigan - Ann Arbor Campus during the Fall 2015 - Winter 2016 Academic Year OR

 A student who is currently attending the University of Michigan - Ann Arbor Campus and will have Sophomore standing during the Fall 2015 - Winter 2016 Academic Year

 (Please Note: If you are a current Sophomore participating in UROP and wish to continue participating in UROP as a Junior, you MUST apply to the Research Scholars Program.)

-You are eligible to apply for UROP if you will be a sophomore next year and/or Fall 2013 will be the beginning of your 2nd year at the University of Michigan.
-In addition, can NOT have participated in UROP or MRC during the Fall 2014/Winter 2015.
+You are eligible to apply for UROP using the sophomore application if you will be a sophomore and/or beginning your 2nd year at the University of Michigan in Fall 2015.
+In addition, you can NOT have participated in UROP or MRC during the Fall 2014/Winter 2015.
 The priority deadline is March 27, 2015.

 For more information about this program you can send an email to email@example.com or call us at 734.615.9000.
 Please be sure to include your UMID number and/or U-M Uniqname in all your correspondence.